Home / Blog /

 1. Set the stage.

-Lay the groundwork for psychological safety through communication.
-Have your leaders send a personalized message to employees encouraging them to push against the status quo.
-Reassure them that they work in an open environment where they will be rewarded for speaking up and presenting radical thoughts, unproven theories or unorthodox opinions.
-In your message, you should also encourage your employees to take healthy workplace risks, including:
+Ask leaders to send a message to all employees encouraging them to resist the status quo.
+Reassure them they will be rewarded for speaking up and presenting radical thoughts, unproven theories and even unorthodox opinions.
+Encourage employees to take healthy workplace risks, including:

-• Speak up in a meeting or propose a new idea.
+• Speaking up in a meeting or proposing a new idea.

-• Disagree with your boss and offer a different way forward.
+• Disagreeing with their boss and offering a different way forward.

-• Stick up for a teammate in the face of adversity.
+• Sticking up for a teammate in the face of adversity.

 2. Encourage failure.

 When we fail, we worry we’ll be punished or look foolish.
-So, we avoid speaking up or taking risks that could help solve challenges and move organizations forward.3 But, it doesn’t have to be that way.
-To overcome fear at your organization, your leaders need to actively express to employees that it’s okay to fail.
-There are several effective techniques that your leaders can engage in to achieve this:
+So, we avoid speaking up or taking risks that could help solve challenges and move the organization forward.
+To overcome fear, leaders must stress to employees that it’s okay to fail.
+Ask leaders to:

 • Demonstrate humility and share stories of personal failures.

-• Reframe failure and talk about it as an opportunity to grow, learn and become the best version of yourself.
+• Reframe failure and talk about it as an opportunity to grow and learn.

-• Create safe spaces—physically or digitally—where employees can openly share their opinions without fear of judgment.2
+• Support Employee Resource Groups (ERGs) where employees can openly share their opinions without fear of judgment.

 3. Acknowledge every effort.